dotnet/docs-maui/docs/user-interface/layouts/index.md

 ## Grid

-A `Grid` is used for displaying elements in rows and columns, which can have proportional or absolute sizes.
+A <xref:Microsoft.Maui.Controls.Grid> is used for displaying elements in rows and columns, which can have proportional or absolute sizes.
 A grid's rows and columns are specified with the `RowDefinitions` and `ColumnDefinitions` properties.

-To position elements in specific `Grid` cells, use the `Grid.Column` and `Grid.Row` attached properties.
+To position elements in specific <xref:Microsoft.Maui.Controls.Grid> cells, use the `Grid.Column` and `Grid.Row` attached properties.
 To make elements span across multiple rows and columns, use the `Grid.RowSpan` and `Grid.ColumnSpan` attached properties.

 > [!NOTE]
-> A `Grid` layout should not be confused with tables, and is not intended to present tabular data.
+> A <xref:Microsoft.Maui.Controls.Grid> layout should not be confused with tables, and is not intended to present tabular data.

-The following XAML shows how to create a `Grid` with two rows and two columns:
+The following XAML shows how to create a <xref:Microsoft.Maui.Controls.Grid> with two rows and two columns:

 ```xaml
 <Grid>